Pender Island: Geography

 Pender Island consists of two islands, North Pender and South Pender, which are separated by a narrow canal originally dredged in 1903.
-In 1955 the islands were connected by a one lane bridge, as it remains today.
+In 1955 the islands were connected by a one lane bridge.

-Most of the population and services reside on North Pender Island, with the highest concentration surrounding the upper class Magic Lake.
+Most of the population and services reside on North Pender Island, with the highest concentration surrounding Magic Lake.

+Sencot'en place names on Pender Island (st̕ey̕əs) include ʔiləčən (Bedwell Harbor), and x̣ʷəl̕isən̕ (Port Browning).
+North Pender Island place names include: